Start filling your year work exposure opportunities

 Must Knows

-Some things you must be on top of
+A few things you must be on top of for an epic year

 The Tasmanian Certificate of Education (TCE)